What is it?

-There is also entertainment and activities in the Mini Mile Village, where families can enjoy food, drink and an array of fun activities to do together such as zorbing and obstacle courses.
+There is also entertainment and activities in the Mini Mile Village, where families can enjoy food, drink and an array of fun activities to do together.

 Children can also help fundraise for title sponsor Cancer Research UK Kids & Teens to raise money for research into cancers affecting children, teens and young adults.

 The Brighton Marathon Weekend kicks off at the Event Village on the beach, which is located next to the Finish Line at Madeira Drive.
-On Friday 13th and Saturday 14th Race Pack Collection will take place here as well as a range of things to see, do and buy including talks with the experts, pre and post-race massage, retail, food & bars, live screens and exhibitors.
+On Friday 13th and Saturday 14th Race Pack Collection will take place here as well as a range of things to see, do and buy including talks with the experts, pre and post-race massage, retail, food, bars and live screens.
 It’s free to enter, so friends, family and the local community can all come along and enjoy the atmosphere.

 On Sunday 15th April (Race Day), the Event Village will become a hive of activity and celebration as runners reunite with friends and family and enjoy the live footage, eating, drinking and fantastic atmosphere.